Nigerians in India: Inter-ethnic relations

-Around 500 Nigerians are held in various jails across India.
+financial fraud; around 500 Nigerians are held in various jails across India.

 Organizations

 The All India Nigerian Students and Community Association (AINSCA), a non-official arm of the Nigerian embassy helps members of the community living in India.
 It liaisons proactively with Delhi police to nab unscrupulous elements in the community.
 It also shields its members involved in illegal sex trafficking from repercussions.
 Eddie, the chairman of AINSCA was filmed by BBC Africa Eye as one of the traffickers.